Welcome to Egypt!

 Respect the people around you and the environment in which you’re traveling.
 This includes, but is not limited to fellow travelers, Trip Leaders, the local community, nature, wildlife, and yourself.

-Trip Leaders are working in the travelers’ best interest.
-If they say something or ask you not to do something it’s not because they’re tyrants, but because they want you to have a good time and stay safe.
+Our Trip Leaders work in the travelers’ best interest.
+If they say something or ask you not to do something, it’s not because they want to hinder you, but because it is for a good reason, and they want you to have a good time!

 Hotel recommendations in Cairo: